-Hearing this, I broke into sobs.
+Why was my son quoting lines from an Ingmar Bergman film?
+But this made the message all the more intense and, hearing him, I broke into sobs.
 August moved his wheelchair closer, to give me a comforting hug.
 The sunbathing sybarites lounging nearby turned their heads to look.
 They were disapproving.
 People in heaven don’t usually cry, I guess.
 It wrecks the mood.
 Someone from several rows over, a dead hippie I think, yelled, “HEY, YOU!
 YOU’RE BUMMING MY HIGH!”

 August burst out laughing, and there it was again—the laugh of Medusa.
 Then he yelled back, a lightning-quick reaction: “That was so funny the first time I heard that, I laughed so hard I FELL OFF MY DINOSAUR!”

 I recognized the line from Step Brothers, a Will Ferrell movie.
 I guess that’s the kind of thing they screen for the kids up in heaven.
 Does God really like movies with Will Ferrell?
 Can a God who likes Will Ferrell movies still be a just and loving God?